govCMS/dvf/README.md

    - In DATA SETTINGS, select all the fields by pressing <strong>Shift</strong>.
    - In AXIS SETTINGS, type "Fruits" and "Number of People" in <strong>Axis title</strong> field in `X AXIS SETTINGS` and `Y AXIS SETTINGS` respectively.
-9. Fill all the other required fields and Click `Save`.
+9. Fill all the other required fields and click `Save`.
-10. Open up the content page in the browser, your csv data will be shown in Bar Chart.
+10. Open up the content page in the browser, your csv data will be shown in Bar Graph.

 #### <a id="sample_csv_data">Sample CSV Data</a>
 Please copy and paste the following data into a file and saved as "fruits.csv"<br/>